elastic/beats-docker/README.md

 docker run --cap-add=NET_ADMIN docker.elastic.co/beats/packetbeat:5.2.1
 ```

-You may also with to connect the Packetbeat container to the host
+You may also wish to connect the Packetbeat container to the host
 network to see traffic for the host system:

 ``` bash